it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.4

-### Customer admins have access to an inventory of their users
+### Customer admins have access to an inventory of their user accounts

 Maintain an inventory of all accounts organized by authentication system.
 Maintain an up-to-date list of accounts for each system and tie each account to an individual person wherever possible.
 Having this ability in the platform helps organizations manage their users.